segabl/pd2-useful-bots/README.md

 * Changed weapon raycast and enemy slot masks so bots can shoot through each other and target SWAT turrets
 * Escort targets are now considered for civilian intimidation and bots will shout at stopped escorts to keep them moving
 * Bots will use player animations for spotting enemies and intimidating civilians
-* Bots will not drop light bags when they are going to revive someone
 * Bots will try to kill Cloakers and Tasers before starting to revive
 * Bots and Jokers will follow more directly to better keep up with players
 * Bots will stop reviving when someone else starts reviving the same person